Narratives

 Jesus preached a new narrative.
 It would not be the story people expected where God separated Jew and Gentile.
 It would be the account of how God brought them together as one.

 The New Covenant narrative is the story of the Christ, His death and resurrection.
 Yet, it is not just His story.
 It is a narrative in which we all participate.
 It redefined who we are and who our neighbor is.
 This is hard to comprehend.
 When we think of our story and who we are, we focus on ourselves, what we have done and what has happened to us.
 The New Covenant proclaims there is a higher narrative that transcends the history of self, and that is the story of the Christ.
-The power of the new narrative is so great that puts away self-definition, and it reframes history not as our story but God’s.
+The power of the new narrative is so great that it puts away self-definition, and it reframes history not as our story but God’s.
 In the new paradigm we are God-defined.
 Thus, we share in His identity and His accomplishments and so does our neighbor.

 When we ponder the Lord’s death, we view it as something that happened to Him.
 Yet, the scriptures say the cross is an event in which we participate.
 As Paul said, “I have been crucified with Christ… (Galatians 2:20).
 Jesus’s death ended an identity, one in which we all shared.
 We were the children of wrath.
 The Law identified us as such.